How to find a virus on Mac?

 2. Search for any applications that you do not recognize.
 If you find one, drag it to the Trash.

-3. Press cmd+space, then paste i: ~/Library and hit enter to open.
+3. Press cmd+space, then paste ~/Library and press Return to open it.

 Don't forget to empty your Trash afterward.